lowRISC/opentitan/doc/ug/dv_methodology/index.md

 Tests at this level run relatively quickly and development cycles are shorter.
 Coverage closure is more intensive since there are typically no pre-verified sub-modules.
 To achieve our coverage goals, we take a constrained random approach to generate the stimulus.
-The DV environment models the behavior of the DUT more closely to perform checks (typically within the scoreboard) independently of the stimulus.
+The DV environment models the behavior of the DUT more closely to perform checks (typically within the scoreboard or via SVAs) independently of the stimulus.
-In some IPs (specifically the ones that provide cryptographic functions), we also use open source third party C libraries as reference models to check the behavior of the DUT through DPI-C calls.
+In some IPs, specifically the ones that provide cryptographic functions, we also use open source third party C libraries as reference models to check the behavior of the DUT through DPI-C calls.

 Each of the IP level DV environments are described in further detail within their own [DV document](#dv-document).
 To find all of them, please navigate to this [landing page]({{< relref "hw" >}}).
-The [UART DV document]({{< relref "hw/ip/uart/doc/dv" >}}) documentation which can be found there can be used as an example / reference.
+The [UART DV document]({{< relref "hw/ip/uart/doc/dv" >}}) documentation can be used as a reference.

 ### Core Ibex Level DV